-Carding ruling to come at critical point for policing regulations
+Carding ruling to come at critical point for Ontario policing regulations

 There was no other way to interpret Mr. Pfeifer's conduct that day, Mr. Duxbury said, except as this: "I'm in control.
 I have more questions.
 We're not done here yet.
 You are not free to go.
 Don't you dare move."

 Wade Poziomka, counsel for Mr. Green, argued that this incident is reflective of the larger systemic issue of racial profiling in policing.
-In Hamilton, he noted, 11 per cent to 14 per cent of police street checks were done on black people over the past five years.
+In Hamilton, he noted, citing a report by law professor David Tanovich, 11 per cent to 14 per cent of police street checks were done on black people over the past five years.
 However, only 3 per cent of the city's population is black, according to the 2011 census.

 "Racial profiling is recognized by our highest courts and even the police service itself, at least on paper.
-But to individual officers like Constable Pfeifer, it is completely lost on them," he said on Thursday.
+But to individual officers like Constable Pfeifer, it is completely lost on them," he said Thursday.

 He urged hearing officer Terrence Kelly, in his deliberations, to assess not only whether this was an arbitrary stop, but whether it was racially motivated.